top of page

 Our clinical approach is depth-oriented.
 We are interested in what sustains the symptoms, not only what they look like on the surface.
 Why does this keep happening, and where did it come from?
 These questions take time and require a different quality of attention, a willingness to stay with what is uncomfortable, and a clinician who can hold complexity over the long term.

-We are in-network with Aetna, BCBS, Cigna, United Healthcare/Optum, and Oscar.
-We verify your benefits before your first appointment.
-Our clinical director reviews each inquiry personally and recommends a clinician whose background and approach fit what you are bringing in.
+We are in-network with Aetna, BCBS Texas, Cigna, United Healthcare/Optum, Oscar, Tricare, and Curative, and we'll verify your benefits before your first appointment.
+Our clinical director reviews each inquiry personally and recommends a clinician whose background and approach fit each person's needs.

 What Changes Over Time